 - Bib pickup and shirt distribution will be at a table under the tent near Hemlock dining hall.
 Anyone who ordered a shirt can pick theirs up at registration.
 Please do not ask for a shirt if you did not order one.

 - The only facilities available will be at the race start since the buildings of the Hemlock camp will be closed.
 If you need to take care of business before the race, try to do so early to avoid any last-minute lines.
 There is one porta-potty on the course near Larch campsite and a second on the Orange trail just past the turn to Baily Mountain..

 - We will make any last-minute announcements on-site so please pay attention.

-- There will be same-day registration available, adult race $45, kids race $20.
+- There will be same-day registration available for $40.
 Please bring exact change and proceed to bib pickup.